 A type of Black Box that fewer people are familiar with is the serverless or Function-as-a-Service (FaaS) offerings that provide programmatic services and where the machine instances are completely invisible (and irrelevant) to the requester.
 Examples of these are AWS Lambda and Vidispine’s own Vidinet service.

 Serverless services make some people uneasy as much of the complexity is hidden, and it will be difficult to understand how the service is delivered (especially engineers like to peek under the hood).
 This unease is somewhat ironic when voiced by people in media, where black box hardware systems were the norm for many years.

 “This unease is somewhat ironic when voiced by people in media, where black box hardware systems were the norm for many years.”

 Now to be clear, this post is not saying that everyone has to be Black Box and that a Fledgling is automatically a worse option than a Cloud Native.
 Obviously, many more things play into supplier selection.
 The list is simply a shorthand to quickly evaluate the cloud maturity of an organisation and detect if there is perhaps a mismatch between the marketing and the actual delivery capability.
 Lastly, bear in mind that moving up the maturity ladder takes years–not months.

+This is a guest post from Peter Henebäck.
 Peter is the CEO of SaaS content planning and collaboration platform Collabrik and a director at media technology software firm Mediasmiths with many years’ experience of evaluating and implementing cloud solutions.
-Peter will be at IBC 2017 and Collabrik will be showcased at the IBC Launch Pad on stand 9.LP34.
-You can also find Peter in Vidispine’s stand 3.A23.